bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/api.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The fluent workflow query API makes queries against all existing tasks
 and cases possible.
-The queries can be written in a SQL like manor.
+The queries can be written in a SQL-like manner.

 .. literalinclude:: code-snippets/task-query/example.java
    :language: java

-To resolve all tasks that the current user can work on use the following
+To resolve all tasks that the current user can work on using the following
 code:

 .. literalinclude:: code-snippets/task-query/current_user.java
    :language: java

-To execute a query an instance of a IQueryExecutor is needed.
+To execute a query an instance of an IQueryExecutor is needed.
 It can be
 retrieved trough the :ref:`ivy environment variable <ivyscript-reference-environmentvariable>`.

 .. warning::

-   Queries over all applications can be executed on the global workflow
+   Queries over all applications can be executed in the global workflow
    context.
 But queries that involve the current session could deliver
    useless results as users are not shared over multiple applications.